sphinx-contrib/spelling/docs/source/customize.rst

   Boolean controlling whether a misspelling is emitted as a sphinx warning or as an info message.
 Defaults to False.

+``spelling_verbose=True``

+  Choose whether or not the mispelled output should be displayed in the terminal.
+Defaults to True.

 Word Filters
 ============